-On January 3, 1841, John Y. Estes married Ruthy Dodson, less than a week after his 23rd birthday.
+On March 1, 1841, John Y. Estes married Ruthy Dodson, just a couple months after his 23rd birthday.

 Ruthy Dodson’s mother, Elizabeth Campbell died before Elizabeth’s father, John Campbell, did in 1838.
 After John’s death, a guardian was appointed for Elizabeth’s children to function on behalf of their financial interests in his estate.